 - “While Nelson Mandela is the father of South Africa, Mahatma Gandhi is our grandfather,” Harris Majeke, South Africa’s ambassador to India, said.
 “Mandela was inspired by the Satyagraha campaign led by Gandhi.
 It was a compelling act of passive protest against oppression.
 This would later inspire the formation of the African National Congress and strengthen Mandela’s belief in our shared humanity.”
 It is true that there is a direct connection between Gandhi’s campaign against discrimination in South Africa and the anti-apartheid movement there.
 “The African National Congress, which in 1952 launched the first mass movement against apartheid under the leadership of Dr. Albert Luthuli, had been founded in 1912 on the model of the Indian National Congress, with which Gandhi had been closely associated,” writes Claude Markovits in “The Un-Gandhian Gandhi: The Life and the Afterlife of the Mahatma.”

 The result of a study by Kingston University, London, showed that book readers were more empathetic than those who mainly watched television.
-Television viewers were in fact found have more anti-social behaviour than others.
-It is interesting to note that amongst readers, fiction readers showed the best social skills; comedy readers were the best at relating to people; Romance and drama lovers were the most empathetic and most skilled at seeing things through other’s eyes.
+While watching a movie or a television show based on a book, one perceives it from the angle the director wants the viewer to perceive it, whereas while reading a book one has the liberty to pause when needed, make assumptions and perceive it the way the reader wants.
+Television viewers were in fact found to have more anti-social behaviour than others.
+It is interesting to note that amongst readers, fiction readers showed the best social skills; comedy readers were the best at relating to people; romance and drama lovers were the most empathetic and most skilled at seeing things through other’s eyes.

 Good readers make great leaders.
 Abraham Lincoln had only one year of formal education, but his reading made up for the rest.
 Roosevelt was believed to have read two books a day.
 Thomas Jefferson had one of the most exhaustive personal libraries of his time.
 Bill Gates reads about 50 books a year and as per him “Reading is absolutely essential to success.”
 Even in the military profession, I have observed that those who rise to the top rungs of the hierarchy possess varied qualities of the head and heart, but reading invariably is a common denominator.